-- Helps Keep Your Rates Low : It helps to protect the low premiums you have worked hard to get.
+- Helps Keep Your Rates Low : It helps to protect the low premiums you have worked to get.

 Insurers can no longer use a minor at-fault accident that occurs on or after June 1, 2016 meeting certain criteria to increase your premiums.
 The criteria include that no payment has been made by any insurer, that there are no injuries and that damages to each car and property were less than $2,000 per car and were paid by the at-fault driver.
-This provision is limited to one minor accident every three years.
+This provision is limited to one minor accidents every three years.

-What Is Not Covered By Accident Forgiveness Coverage?
+What Is Not Covered By Accident Forgiveness?

-Some of the common limitations and conditions include :
+Some of the common constraints include :

 - First Accident Only : It only applies to your first at fault accident.